Author Archive

 History:

 Ramboll was founded in 1945 by Borge Johannes Ramboll and Johan Georg Hannemann as Ramboll & Hannemann.
 In the beginning the firm focused on broadcasting towers made of steel.
 Over the years the company grew to be a large international company.
 The firm grew significantly from the 1950’s to the 1960’s with 25 employees to 170 employees.
-The merger with Scandiaconsult in 2003 put Ramboll on the map as the largest consultant in the Nordics[1].
-Ramboll spread to the United Kingdom in 2007 by joining a company that was founded in 1983 called Whitbybird.
-Whitbybird was founded by Mark Whitby.
-This merger allowed Ramboll to offer a wider array of services, knowledge, and talent[2].
-Now the firm has about 200 offices around the world which gives them the ability to complete almost any type of project around the world.
+Now it is at 16,000 employees.
 The firm’s main focus on their projects is building sustainability.
 They are also a world leader in integrated design and contributor of research and development.
 The firm is currently working on a wide variety of projects throughout Europe and the Middle East where they range from buildings to oil and gas pipelines.

 Selected Projects: